ironcore-dev/metal-operator/docs/api-reference/api.md

 </td>
 </tr><tr><td><p>&#34;PoweringOff&#34;</p></td>
 <td><p>ServerPoweringOffPowerState indicates a temporary state between On and Off.
-The power of action can take time while the OS is in the shutdown process.</p>
+The power off action can take time while the OS is in the shutdown process.</p>
 </td>
 </tr><tr><td><p>&#34;PoweringOn&#34;</p></td>
 <td><p>ServerPoweringOnPowerState indicates a temporary state between Off and On.